OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Course_Element_Folder.md

 ###  Metadata  {: #metadata}

-The gear symbol can be used to configure the metadata of a file and thus add various information.
+The gear symbol can be used to configure the [metadata] (../personal/Full-Text_Search.md#metadata)of a file and thus add various information.
 In addition to the description and lock properties, the license information is particularly relevant.
 You can use the license information to define a specific license for the document, for example, use